Computer Science 340: Introduction to Software Engineering

 Rational Rose.
 At one time the site had a powerpoint presentation

-on Rational Rose that could be downloaded, and it still has (here)
+on Rational Rose that could be downloaded,

 documentation and a tutorial that you can download and work through.

 Rational Rose has now been acquired by IBM, so the web site is in a state

 - Institute for Software Research International

 - Please note: One of these exams will be in the last full week of the

 - Homework will be divided into three chunks: